-Across the twelve-day study, the user performed 11 distinct tasks (8 during the finalized seven-day phase), with task completion times ranging from 124--754~s (Fig.~\ref{fig:teleop-times}).
-Although not directly comparable due to differences in task design and environment, these task times are on the same order as prior in-lab HDEMG mobile manipulation results with able-bodied users (mean 3–5~min)~\cite{yang2025high}, as well as prior in-home deployments with users with quadriplegia (151--990~s)~\cite{padmanabha2024independence}.
-To evaluate training effects over time, we focus on the cup-drinking task, which involves retrieving a cup from a table, positioning the straw near the user’s mouth, and the user drinking.
+\subsubsubsection{Task Times} During the 12-day study, the user performed 11 different tasks (8 during the finalized seven-day phase), with task completion times ranging from 124--754~s (Fig.~\ref{fig:teleop-times}).
+Although not directly comparable due to differences in task design and environment, these task times are of the same order as prior HDEMG mobile manipulation results in the lab with able users (mean 3 to 5~min)~\cite{yang2025high}, as well as previous home deployments with users with quadriplegia (151--990~s)~\cite{padmanabha2024independence}.
+To evaluate the effects of training over time, we focus on the drink task, which involves retrieving a cup from a table, placing the straw near the user’s mouth, and the user drinking.
 This task was repeated daily during the finalized study phase.
 Unless otherwise noted, all reported task-time, usability, and workload results refer to the finalized seven-day study phase.